Quench dynamics of Fano-like resonances in the presence of the on-dot superconducting pairing: Methods

-In considered conditions of weak interdot coupling ($t_{12} \ll \Delta_d$) the amplitude of charge oscillations on $QD_{2}$ is strongly reduced (compared to amplitude of $n_1(t)$) however frequencies of oscillations remains the same.
-As the occupation number of $QD_1$ oscillates in a full range (from 0 to 1) while the amplitude of oscillations in $QD_2$ is significantly reduced we conclude that only part of the charge flowing from SC reservoir to $QD_1$ is transmitted to $QD_2$.
-Assuming that at initial conditions $QD_1$ was full and $QD_2$ empty ($n_1(0)=1$, $n_2(0)=0$) the charge transferred to SC electrode can be expressed by deficiency of charge in both QD's i.e. $1-n_{1}(t)-n_{2}(t)$.
-Occupancy of both dots and dot-lead charge flow are presented in Figure \ref{fign}.
+For weak interdot coupling (i.e., $t_{12} < \Delta_d$), the amplitude of charge oscillations on $QD_{2}$ is strongly reduced (compared to the amplitude of $n_1(t)$), however, frequencies of oscillations for both quantum dots are very close (cf. the left panel of Figure \ref{fign}).
+As the occupation number of $QD_1$ oscillates in a full range (from $0$ to $1$) while the amplitude of oscillations in $QD_2$ is significantly reduced, we conclude that only part of the charge flowing from SC reservoir to $QD_1$ is transmitted to $QD_2$.